David H. Schwartz

 Nearly 1,400 new trade secret cases were filed each year in federal courts across the United States from 2017 to 2019.
 As a business, your trade secrets give you an economic value over your competitors.
 Trade secrets can range from methods and techniques to patterns, devices, processes, and programs.
 If you're involved in a trade secret dispute, it is crucial to consult with a knowledgeable California commercial litigation attorney for proper guidance.

 Attorney David Schwartz provides comprehensive legal guidance and strong representation to business owners involved with litigation surrounding trade secrets.
 Whether you are considering filing a lawsuit or defending yourself against a trade secret lawsuit, Mr. Schwartz can examine your unique situation and discuss your possible options.
-The Law Offices of David H. Schwartz is proud to serve individuals and businesses throughout San Francisco, Santa Clara, Oakland, San Mateo, Alameda County, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. is proud to serve individuals and businesses throughout San Francisco, Santa Clara, Oakland, San Mateo, Alameda County, and the San Francisco Bay Area of California.

 What is a "Trade Secret?"